-Use the DOI Citation Formatter, a service created in collaboration with CrossRef, to format your citation, ensuring you adopt the correct format for your needs.
+Use the DOI Citation Formatter, a service created in collaboration with CrossRef, to format your citation.
+This will ensure you adopt the correct format for your needs.

 Challenges of data citation

 - Valuable datasets are often those which are long term, and still being updated.
-How is it possible to cite a dataset that is still being changed and added to ("dynamic datasets")?
+How is it possible to cite a dataset that is still being changed and added to (a "dynamic dataset")?

-- Datasets can be enormous and will have (in some disciplines) hundreds (or even thousands) of collaborators.
-If you only want to cite a smaller subsection ("microcitation") it is often difficult to identify the authors who need credit.
+- Datasets can be enormous and may have hundreds or thousands of collaborators.
+If you only want to cite a smaller subsection (a "microcitation"), it is often difficult to identify the authors who need credit.

 Such challenges are currently being discussed by interested parties and stakeholders such the Research Data Alliance’s Data Citation Working Group or the CODATA Task Group on Data Citation.